 Question Response Question I from Councillor Len Wilkins to Councillor Mike McKeown, Cabinet Member for Climate Change and Sustainability How many of the planned EV charging points have Cotswold District Council now installed across the district?
 What impact have inflationary pressures, energy costs and other economic factors had on the business case, first put to Cabinet in March 2022, for the installation of these EV chargers?
 As an EV driver myself this is a subject near and dear to my heart!
 The first phase of planned EV installations included replacement of old EVCP units at Beeches car park, Cirencester and Old Market Way car park, Moreton in Marsh.
 These were completed in 2022.
 New units were also planned for Rissington Road car park, Bourton on the Water and Trinity Road, Cirencester.
 Each site will have 4 charging units giving the ability to charge 8 vehicles at one time.
 The below ground civil engineering works to install cabling for the EVCPs at Rissington Road was undertaken last year as part of the wider car park improvement works.
 The below ground cabling was installed at Trinity Road in December.
 For both these projects we are now waiting on a connection date from SSEN.
 Overall, we are disappointed in the delays due to the contractor, Connected Kerb.
+They are also the contractor for Gloucestershire County Council's EVCP program and there are ongoing discussions about their performance.
 We are also progressing grant applications to seek funding for additional car park sites to support our plans to provide a wider charging infrastructure across the Cotswolds and encourage electric vehicle ownership.
 The replacement units were installed as per quoted prices in 2022.
 The new units at Rissington Road and Trinity Road have actually reduced in cost since the original Cabinet report was considered as a new supplier was appointed who provided a better price.
 Energy costs have an impact on the price charged to the customer, as the Council needs to pass on rising electricity costs.
 A model for the fee calculation was agreed by Cabinet which means the price to the customer can be changed to reflect changes in the costs of providing the service.